3/17/2025

 1. Phonemic awareness

 Phonemic awareness is the ability to identify, manipulate, and distinguish individual sounds (phonemes) in spoken words.
-It involves understanding that words are made up of separate sounds and being able to hear, blend, segment, and manipulate those sounds.
+It involves understanding that words consist of separate sounds and being able to hear, blend, segment, and manipulate those sounds.

 2. Phonics